STUDENTS NOT ENROLLED IN THE SCHOOL OF ARCHITECTURE

 Students who are interested in declaring a minor offered by the School of Architecture should meet with the academic advisor for their own major to begin planning minor coursework and then apply for the minor of your choice.

 After you apply for one of the School of Architecture minors, you will receive a standardized, automated message instructing you to contact the advisor for your major to request that the minor be added to your degree profile.
 Do not skip this step.
-NOTE: Only students in a 2016-18 catalog or later are eligible to pursue one of the minors listed here.
-Talk with your advisor if you are in a catalog prior to 2016-18 to determine if switching to a 2016-18 (or later) catalog will delay your progress to degree and/or delay your graduation.

 Each minor listed below requires fifteen hours of coursework (five courses).

 - Courses may be taken in any order, as long as prerequisites are met.

 - There are no courses that are required for any of the minors; the student may just pick a collection of five courses that will count.

 - Six hours must be upper-division; all courses can be upper-division.

 - Some courses are only offered once per year.

 - Some courses may be restricted, which may indicate that instructor permission is required.